abjrcode/blog-madin/blog/content/ntlc/lexer/index.md

 ## Why do we need a lexer?

 Strictly speaking, we don't.
 It just allows us to work with the source code on a higher conceptual level.
-Later stages, namely the parser, will have a way easier time reasoning about the structure of the source code if they does't have to worry about string indices and whitespace characters, or, the nuances of character sets and text encoding.
+Later stages, namely the parser, will have way easier time reasoning about the structure of the source code if it doesn't have to worry about string indices, whitespace characters, and/or the nuances of character sets and text encoding.

 \
 Actually this is true of every stage in the pipeline.
-If the source language was so simple, you probably would not even need a compiler, you could get a way of a few regular expressions and a bunch of string manipulation functions.
+If the source language was so simple, you probably would not even need a compiler.
+You could get away with a few regular expressions and a bunch of string manipulation functions.

 \
 The compiler is essentially a systematic and deterministic way to convert a program written in one language to another.
 Remember the good old divide and conquer technique: it advises you to break a big problem into smaller manageable ones!
 Well, that's what the compiler really does with all its stages.

 # Lexer output

-You remember when we said earlier that the lexer converts source code to tokens.
-It is time to talk about those tokens.
+Remember when we said earlier that the lexer converts source code to tokens.
+It is time we talk about those tokens.

-The lexer typically outputs an array/vector of tokens _(technically speaking, that's if it is not a streaming lexer but let's ignore that for simplicity's sake)_.
+The lexer typically outputs an array/vector/list of tokens _(technically speaking, that's if it is not a streaming lexer but let's ignore that for now)_.

 \
 Now, most of the time a token<sup><a href="#token">3</a></sup> is a structure that has a type and a value.
-Here is an example to illustrate how our NTLC snippet from the previous article would map to a list of tokens:
+Here is an example to illustrate how our NTLC snippet from the [previous post](@/ntlc/intro.md) would map to a list of tokens:

 ![Lexer Output](lexer_at_work.svg)

-Notice that because our language is very simple, things map almost one-to-one without any additional data.
+Notice that because our language is very simple, things almost map one-to-one without any additional data.

 \
 But, say for example our language was to support arbitrary numbers or strings, then we would probably extend our token type to include a value field that would hold the actual value of the token.